jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 : The device user has tapped a link or action that requires a web browser, but no configured browser is available on the device for MANAGED SETTINGS to use.
 If this is intentional, the warning can be ignored.
 Otherwise, configure a browser.
 You may opt to provide limited access to an application such as Chrome through the use of managed configurations, and a FAQ for this can be found [here](/android/android-enterprise-faq/configure-chrome-bookmarks/).
 : Alternatively, configure a support message without links, and disable the feedback action to remove links from the application.

-**Config has been cleared and will reload shortly**
-: The device user has cleared the existing managed config, temporarily reverting the application to an unmanaged configuration.
-The application will re-apply the latest configuration/restrictions as soon as possible, and functionality will be restored.
-Hide this action through configuration to avoid device users abusing this function.
+**Config has been cleared and will reload on next app start** : The device user has cleared the existing managed config, temporarily reverting the application to an unmanaged configuration.
+The application will re-apply the latest configuration/restrictions on the next app launch, and functionality will be restored.
+Hide this action through configuration to avoid device users abusing this capability.

 **Licencing server unreachable**
 : The application is unable to communicate with the remote licencing server.
 See [MANAGED SETTINGS requirements](/projects/managed-settings/support/managed-settings-requirements/) for network requirements in order to use the application.
 If this is an issue for your deployment, please reach out.